 Tips to find your style

-Ultimately, how you handle your speaking notes depends on personal preference.
+Ultimately, how you handle your speaking notes will depend on personal preference.
 Here are some ideas that may help you find your style:

-- Use a method that builds your confidence.
+Use a method that builds your confidence.
 Everyone gets nervous no matter how many years they teach.
-If more text on the page encourages you to trust and relax into speaking, speak from detailed notes; if less text on the page helps you to establish rapport and a conversational speaking tone, speak form less notes.
+If more text on the page encourages you to relax into speaking, speak from detailed notes.
+If less text on the page helps you to establish rapport and a conversational speaking tone, speak form less notes.

-- If you use paper, remember to number your pages.
-I know this sounds silly, but you’d be surprised how many times pages numbers have saved me from disaster.
+If you use paper, remember to number your pages.
+This sounds silly, but you’d be surprised how many times pages numbers have saved me from disaster.

 My hybrid outline style